-I started working at the University of York in 2020 as a Program Leader of MSc Global Marketing (January cohort) and Lecture (Teaching and Scholarship) in Marketing.
+I started working at the University of York in 2020 I am the Program Leader of MSc Global Marketing and Lecture in Marketing.
 I was a Program Director and Senior Lecturer at York St John University from 2014-2020 teaching at UG and PG.
 I hold a PhD from Hull University in the area of consumer behaviour (regional product purchase) and cultural differences.
 I ran my own business in international marketing consultancy during my PhD – Initio Marketing.

 In 2017, I started to create a community for Marketers in York.
 This group includes anyone who is working in Marketing or sees themselves as a Marketer (practitioners, academics, students) or is working in any related discipline design, PR, any other communication channel and/or strategy.
 This group meets 4-6 times a year to organise CPD accredited events, networking and experience sharing events but also gets involved in further growing the mentoring program in and around York with the help of the CIM.